sdc-china/IDA-doc/_posts/2020-04-30-installation-migrate-ida-from-v21.0.0.md

 ---

 # Migrating IDA Application from v21.0.0

-Compared to the previous version, the new version of IDA sometimes will have changes in database fields, so IDA updates always require database migration.
+If you have previously installed IDA in your environment and now you want to update IDA to the new version, please read the following content.

 Below are example steps to migrate IDA application from v21.0.0 to v22.1.3.
 For migrating applications from early versions of IDA, see [Migrating and Updating IDA Application v2.x](https://sdc-china.github.io/IDA-doc/references/references-migrating-and-updating-your-application.html) and [Migrating IDA from v2.7.x to v21.0.0](https://sdc-china.github.io/IDA-doc/references/references-migrate-ida-from-v2.7.x-to-v21.0.0.html)

 ***
 ### Preparing your migration

+Compared to the previous version, the new version of IDA will have some changes in database structure, so sometimes IDA updates require database migration.
 To prepare your migration, take the following steps:

 1. Download the lastest IDA installation file.
 The migration scripts come from the installation file.
 The file name is ida-web-xxx.zip.(xxx is the IDA version)
 2. Stop the libery server.